marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

 ## Task 1: Import Libraries and Create Oracle Machine Learning DataFrame Proxy Object

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 1.

   ![Lab 2 Task 1 screen](images/lab2-task1.png "Lab 2 Task 1 screen")

 ## Task 2: Select Table Columns using Proxy Object IRIS_TMP

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 2.

   ![Lab 2 Task 2 screen](images/lab2-task2.png "Lab 2 Task 2 screen")

 ## Task 3: Select Table Rows using Proxy Object IRIS_TMP

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 3.

   ![Lab 2 Task 3 screen](images/lab2-task3.png "Lab 2 Task 3 screen")

 ## Task 4: Use Pandas DataFrame Objects

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 4.

   ![Lab 2 Task 4 screen](images/lab2-task4.png "Lab 2 Task 4 screen")

 ## Task 5: Use the split and KFold Functions

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 5.

   ![Lab 2 Task 5 screen](images/lab2-task5.png "Lab 2 Task 5 screen")

 ## Task 6: Use the crosstab and pivot_table Functions on a DataFrame Proxy Object

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 6.

   ![Lab 2 Task 6 screen](images/lab2-task6.png "Lab 2 Task 6 screen")

 ## Task 7: Use the oml.boxplot and oml.hist Functions

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 7.

   ![Lab 2 Task 7 screen](images/lab2-task7.png "Lab 2 Task 7 screen")

 ## Task 8: Manage and Explore Data Using Transparency Layer Functions

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 8.

   ![Lab 2 Task 8 screen](images/lab2-task8.png "Lab 2 Task 8 screen")

 ## Task 9: Use cx_Oracle functions

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 9.